andywenk/couchdb_day_hamburg/couchdb_day_january_2015.md

 19:00 - 19:15 Organisers say goodby
 19:15 - ??:??
 Party

-**Parallel talks** possible if requested - like intorduction to the HTTP API
+**Parallel talks** possible if requested - like introduction to the HTTP API

 ##How it works